natgo/wt-wiki-scraper/wikitext-transpiled/ground/IS-1.md

 === Survivability and armour ===
 {{Specs-Tank-Armour}}
 <!-- ''Describe armour protection.
 Note the most well protected and key weak areas.
 Appreciate the layout of modules as well as the number and location of crew members.
 Is the level of armour protection sufficient, is the placement of modules helpful for survival in combat?
 If necessary use a visual template to indicate the most secure and weak zones of the armour.'' -->
+The IS-1 has an excellent armour overall: its strong well sloped turret can bounce a few shells with an improved hull compared to the [[KV-85]].
+The tank's heavy armour has similar properties of its previous KV-1 line, but the introduction of sloped armour on the front plate and turret mantlet can allow operators to withstand a significant amount of damage at most ranges, especially when armour is angled.
+The unique curvature of the upper front portion of hull armour can sometimes effectively bounce incoming shells from high penetrating cannons.
+It is a trait that remains in the IS-2 series.
+A huge and easy to hit weak spot is the commander's cupola that will easily knock out the turret crew if penetrated by APHE shells.
+It is impossible to angle the tank due to the unique curvature of the upper front portion of hull armour; while it serves to be an advantage when facing directly forward, any angling will be counterproductive, turning the upper front portion of the hull armour to a major weak spot.
+Taking too much ammunition will risk easy explosion from penetrating enemy shells due to the widespread storage of tank ammunition around the hull and in turret.

 '''Armour type:'''

 * Cast homogeneous armour (Front hull, Turret)